subvisual/gb-puppet-test-app/README.md

     localhost:8443 # production test app
     localhost:8080 # staging test app

-Note: It might take a while for the apps to boot, since service restart is managed by Monit
+Note: Be patient if nothing shows up at first.
+Service restart is managed by Monit, and may take a couple of minutes.

 ## Some more random info